bagher2901/AntiPhishing/README.md

 Open up main.py within your editor and locate the line:
 `driver.get("WEBSITE HERE")`
-You'll want to find a website that you know is a phishing website. https://www.phishtank.com/ has listings for known Phishing websites and is updated daily.
+You'll want to find a website that you know is a phishing website so I'd recommend looking at verified listings on https://www.phishtank.com/ .
+It has listings for known Phishing websites and is updated daily.

 The following will be for a generic login wall.